ArchiveTeam/IA.BAK/README.md

 * git config annex.web-options=--limit-rate=200k

   This will limit wget/curl to downloading at 200 kb/s.
 Adjust to suite.

+  Note that if concurrent downloads are enabled, each download thread will use up to this rate limit.

 ## instructions for earlier users